-- SW P1: Ensure adequate surface water drainage systems are in place which meet the requirements of the Water Framework Directive and the River Basin Management Plan. - SW P2: Ensure that all development proposals incorporate Sustainable Drainage Systems and to promote the use of green infrastructure e.g. green roofs, green walls, planting and green spaces for surface water retention purposes, as an integrated part of SuDS and maximise the multifunctional potential of these systems including benefits for biodiversity and amenity value wherever possible. - SW P3: Require appropriate maintenance of surface water drainage infrastructure to avoid flood risk. - SW P4: To require all new developments, to provide for separated drainage systems.
+- SW P1: Ensure adequate surface water drainage systems are in place which meet the requirements of the Water Framework Directive and the River Basin Management Plan. - SW P2: Ensure as an alternative to underground tanks and piped outfalls to watercourses, that all development proposals incorporate Sustainable Drainage Systems and to promote the use of green infrastructure e.g. green roofs, green walls, planting and green spaces for surface water retention purposes, as an integrated part of SuDS and maximise the multifunctional potential of these systems including benefits for biodiversity and amenity value wherever possible. - SW P3: Require appropriate maintenance of surface water drainage infrastructure to avoid flood risk. - SW P4: To require all new developments, to provide for separated drainage systems. - SW P5: Seek to minimise in as far as is practical the discharge of additional and existing surface water to combined (foul and surface water) sewers (in existing combined sewer serviced areas) in order to maximise the capacity of existing collection systems for foul water. - SW P6: Require all new developments to provide a separate foul and surface water drainage system and to incorporate sustainable urban drainage systems where appropriate / viable in new development and the public realm.